About Our Cardiovascular Clinics

 Lahey Hospital & Medical Center, 41 Mall Road, 5 East/Cardiology, Burlington, MA 01805

-Patients are seen only at the request of referring physicians.
-Physicians may contact Nancy Todd, RN, CS, NP, at 781-744-8840.
+Patients are seen at the request of referring physicians.
+Physicians may contact Gina Deignan, PA, at 781-744-8840.

-The role of the Anticoagulation Clinic is to assist your Lahey physician in the management of your Warfarin (coumadin).
+The role of the Anticoagulation Clinic is to assist your Lahey Hospital & Medical Center physician in the management of your Warfarin (coumadin).
 Staffed with specially trained pharmacists, registered nurses and support personnel, the Anticoagulation Clinic staff will follow up on your blood test results, help troubleshoot possible causes when your lab results are out of range, and manage anything else that relates to your Warfarin (coumadin) therapy.

 We currently manage about 5,000 patients and we strive to provide exceptional care to each and every one.
 Our clinic works collaboratively with you and your physician to maintain a therapeutic INR.
 Another way we make the process easier for you is through our Point of Care Clinics located at 31 Mall Road in Burlington or in the Cardiology Section at Lahey Medical Center, Peabody.
 At Point of Care, each patient will meet with a nurse and the INR test will be performed via a finger stick.
 You will receive your INR results and dosing instructions in just a few minutes.